Human Genetics & Genetic Counseling

 Yes, Thomas Jefferson University has several on-campus housing options for students.
 For more information on both on-campus and off-campus housing, please visit our Office of Housing and Residence Life.

-Having access to transportation is required to access clinical rotation experiences.
-Access to a car is encouraged as public transportation is not available to all potential rotation sites.
+It is the student’s responsibility to be able to access clinical rotation experiences.
+Having access to a car is strongly encouraged as public transportation is not available to all potential rotation sites.
+Students must make their own arrangements to access assigned rotation sites.

 Please visit the Commuter Services Office (CSO) website, which provides information & discounts for transportation and parking assistance to employees and students of Thomas Jefferson University.